Specialised Spinal and Manual Therapy at HTC

 Manual therapy, or manipulative therapy, is a physical treatment primarily used by Physiotherapists, Osteopaths, and Chiropractors to treat musculoskeletal pain and disability.

-It commonly includes the manipulation of muscle tissue, joint mobilisations as also techniques for other soft tissue structures including nerve tissue.
+It commonly includes the manipulation of muscle tissue, joint mobilisations, and also techniques for other soft tissue structures including nerve tissue.

-Manual therapy is indicated as improving clinical outcomes related to neuro-musculoskeletal conditions when perfomed in a targeted & controlled manner with an evidence based practice approach.
+Manual therapy is indicated as improving clinical outcomes related to neuro-musculoskeletal conditions when performed in a targeted and controlled manner with an evidence-based practice approach.

-Most Physical therapists employ manual therapy techniques within thier fields & these techniques may be employed to benefit a wide range of functional improvements from breathing to nerve pain.
+Most Physical therapists employ manual therapy techniques within their fields and these techniques may be employed to benefit a wide range of functional improvements from breathing to nerve pain.

-HTCs Lead Therapist Stuart Unthank is a specialist in Manual therapy & is a qualified member of the MACP (Manipulative Association of Chartered Physiotherapists) as also a member of the IFOMT (International Federation of Manual Therapists).
+HTC’s Lead Therapist Stuart Unthank is a specialist in manual therapy and is a qualified member of the MACP (Manipulative Association of Chartered Physiotherapists) and also a member of the IFOMT (International Federation of Manual Therapists).